MichalLytek/type-graphql/docs/validation.md

 }
 ```

-Of course [there are many more decorators](https://github.com/typestack/class-validator#validation-decorators) we have at our disposal, not just the simple `@Length` decorator used in the example above, so take a look at the `class-validator` documentation.
+Of course, [there are many more decorators](https://github.com/typestack/class-validator#validation-decorators) we have access to, not just the simple `@Length` decorator used in the example above, so take a look at the `class-validator` documentation.

 This feature is enabled by default.
 However, we can disable it if we must: